pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

   - `[Type <String>]`: Specifies whether this delegated permission should be considered safe for non-admin users to consent to on behalf of themselves, or whether an administrator should be required for consent to the permissions.
 This will be the default behavior, but each customer can choose to customize the behavior in their organization (by allowing, restricting or limiting user consent to this delegated permission.)
   - `[UserConsentDescription <String>]`: A description of the delegated permissions, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
   - `[UserConsentDisplayName <String>]`: A title for the permission, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
   - `[Value <String>]`: Specifies the value to include in the scp (scope) claim in access tokens.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
+May not begin with ..

 OWNEDOBJECTS <IMicrosoftGraphDirectoryObject[]>: Directory objects that are owned by this service principal.
 Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

 OWNERS <IMicrosoftGraphDirectoryObject[]>: Directory objects that are owners of this servicePrincipal.
 The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

 PASSWORDCREDENTIALS <IMicrosoftGraphPasswordCredential[]>: The collection of password credentials associated with the service principal.
 Not nullable.
   - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
   - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
   - `[Hint <String>]`: Contains the first three characters of the password.
 Read-only.
   - `[KeyId <String>]`: The unique identifier for the password.
   - `[SecretText <String>]`: Read-only; Contains the strong passwords generated by Azure AD that are 16-64 characters in length.
 The generated password value is only returned during the initial POST request to addPassword.
 There is no way to retrieve this password in the future.
   - `[StartDateTime <DateTime?>]`: The date and time at which the password becomes valid.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.

 SAMLSINGLESIGNONSETTINGS <IMicrosoftGraphSamlSingleSignOnSettings>: samlSingleSignOnSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[RelayState <String>]`: The relative URI the service provider would redirect to after completion of the single sign-on flow.

 TOKENISSUANCEPOLICIES <IMicrosoftGraphTokenIssuancePolicy[]>: The tokenIssuancePolicies assigned to this service principal.
+Supports $expand.
   - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`:
     - `[Id <String>]`: Read-only.
     - `[DeletedDateTime <DateTime?>]`: